-FYI: The former process to apply for the 'provisional' reciprocal license, requires completing an application form at an authorized SCT Center, plus providing 3 copies each of one's current Amateur Radio License (US or other), Passport, and your Mexican Tourist Visa obtained through the Mexican immigration services whose offices are located at most places of entry into Mexico.
-Note that applicants here were then instructed to pay fees through the nearest bank (Banamex) - i.e. follow the directions to a bank you are instructed to visit (usually it's very close, within walking distance).
-To try yourself, perhaps just send all of the above copies of the documentation and letter to:
+For anyone interested in resuming inquiry into the matter - we offer the former process to apply for the 'provisional' reciprocal license: Complete an application form at an authorized SCT Center or CoFeTel office, plus provide 3 copies each of your current Amateur Radio License (US or other), Passport, and your Mexican Tourist Visa obtained through the Mexican immigration services whose offices are located at most places of entry into Mexico.
+Then pay the required fee through the nearest bank (Banamex) you are instructed to visit - it will usually be very close by, i.e. within walking distance.
+Send all above copies of your documentation and payment with application to:

-Titular de la Unidad de Concesiones y Servicios - Sr. Rafael Eslava Herrada Instituto Federal de Telecomunicaciones

-Av.
-Insurgentes Sur #1143
+Titular de la Unidad de Concesiones y Servicios - Sr. Rafael Eslava Herrada Instituto Federal de Telecomunicaciones Av.
+Insurgentes Sur #1143 Col. Nochebuena Delegacion Benito Juarez, Mexico, D.F.

-Col. Nochebuena

-Delegacion Benito Juarez, Mexico, D.F.
 03720